Healthy Homemade Butterfingers (vegan)

-These healthier vegan Butterfingers are the perfect easy, treat to curb your sweet tooth!
+These healthy homemade Butterfingers are the perfect easy, treat to curb your sweet tooth!
 This recipe is a whole-food based take on the classic, but just as satisfying, and you only need a handful of ingredients to throw them together!
+They’re vegan, gluten-free, and refined sugar free!

 Tools I Used: